AlephAlpha/DipDup/README.md

 ### Lists

 A list is a list of lists or commands, written inside square brackets, without any space or other separator between its items.
-A list can be seemed as a program or a quoted function, so it can act on the stack with the help of `dip`.
+A list can be thought of as a program or a quoted function, so it can act on the stack with the help of `dip`.
 In a program, a list is pushed onto the stack.

 ### No-ops